1861 Mendoza earthquake: Tectonic setting

 The city of Mendoza lies just to the east of the Precordillera structural belt, at the eastern margin of the Andes mountain belt.
-The ongoing flat slab subduction of the Nazca Plate below the South American Plate is causing shortening in the over-riding plate that is concentrated in the Precordillera belt, with a rate of 4.5±1.7 mm per year, from GPS data.
+The ongoing Pampean flat-slab subduction of the Nazca plate below the South American plate is causing shortening in the over-riding plate that is concentrated in the Precordillera belt, with a rate of 4.5±1.7 mm per year, from GPS data.
 This shortening is expressed as active thrust faulting.
 The two active thrust faults near Mendoza are the Peñas Thrust and the Cal Thrust, with the latter reaching the surface inside the city.
 This zone is one of the most seismically active parts of the Andes.